Chapter 1 : Death Comes Calling

 He turned to a man lying next to him.

 "What do you think Mr. Alberts?
 Do people actually notice something like that?
-Or is it one of those things that only women - especially those getting married - would care?"
+Or is it one of those things that only women - especially those getting married - would care about?"

 Mr. Alberts remained silent, of course; the dead weren't particularly great conversationists.
 Galen didn't mind, however.
 Ever since his first day at work, he had been making idle chit-chat with the dead, feeling it would be rude not acknowledge them in any way, or worse yet, talk about them as if they weren't really there.
 Rosie had once pointed out that they weren't there; only their body was and it was unlikely to care whether or not it was acknowledged.
 Galen, however, felt uncomfortable with that kind of thinking although he couldn't quite tell why he felt that way.
 He just felt the dead needed to be dealt with more respect than that.